ElizabethA01/Space-invaders-game/README.md

 - Adding levels.
 - Adding a play again button (completed)

+## My Thoughts
+During the process of creating this game, I really enjoyed the different aspects such as recreating the concept and adding visuals.
+As I'm interested in gaming, it was insightful to see a game to life from start to finish.

 ## Acknowledgements
 - This project was inspired by Boolean coding week challenge created by Boolean.